No 73, Shanthi Nivasa

-No 73, Shanthi Nivasa is a 2007 Indian Kannada-language musical drama film directed by Sudeep, starring him, Anu Prabhakar, Deepa.
-The film background score and soundtrack were composed by Bharadwaj and Produced by Kiccha Creations.
+No 73, Shanthi Nivasa is a 2007 Indian Kannada-language musical drama film directed by Sudeepa, starring him, Anu Prabhakar and Deepa.
+The film background score and soundtrack were composed by Bharadwaj and produced by Kiccha Creations.
 The film was released on 15 June 2007.

-This film is remake of 1972 Hindi film Bawarchi which itself was a remake of 1966 Bengali film Galpo Holeo Satti which was already remade in Kannada earlier as Sakala Kala Vallabha.
+It is the latest remake of the 1966 Bengali-language film Galpo Holeo Satti, following the 1972 Hindi-language film Bawarchi, and an earlier Kannada version, Sakala Kala Vallabha.

 Synopsis

 Shanthi Nivasa, commonly known as no.73 Shanthi Nivasa, is a large house with a number of selfish, quarrelsome, and peculiar residents, with the exception of Radha.
 The situation is so bad that one servant barely remains for a month.
 When Raghu enters the house as a cook, things begin to change as he imparts morals and values in each of them, which clears the smokescreen of misunderstandings that separate the relatives.
 Meanwhile, a lookout notice is given for a criminal who has escaped from prison and is skilled in stealing from houses after working as a servant, cook, music teacher, and dance teacher by gaining the trust of the respective family members.
 Although Raghu continues to impresses everyone with his vocabulary and multiple skills in dance, Sanskrit, and music, he secretly has eyes on the box of jewels and gold.
 Who is he and what are his intentions?